How to apply

 Apply to UCAS using the LSBU institution code L75 and the unique UCAS code given for each course in our Course Finder.

 If you submit your UCAS application by the 15 January deadline you will usually know your offers by the end of March.
-Read more on key application dates and deadlines in the application journey.
+Read about key application dates and deadlines.

 International students can apply direct to LSBU